 Director: Whitney Caelers, Senior Consultant, Accenture

 Whitney Caelers is a Senior Consultant in Accenture’s strategy practice.
 She has been with the firm since 2010 and has worked with clients across numerous industries, including retail, consumer goods and services, and non-profit.
 Whitney has experience conducting capabilities assessments, defining customer experiences, and developing operating models and market strategies.
 She has volunteered extensively with Accenture’s Corporate Citizenship initiatives.

 Whitney first became involved with Endeavour in 2011.
 She assisted two Endeavour clients in developing strategic plans for their organizations, first as a Consultant and then as an Engagement Manager, in order to significantly increase their community impact.
 With Accenture, Whitney has assisted non-profits with strategy development, organizational design, program development, and volunteer management.

 Whitney holds a BBA from Wilfrid Laurier University and an MBA from Ivey Business School at Western University.

-Andrew Donovan is a Certified Fund Raising Executive (CFRE) and current Director of Philanthropy, Major Gifts and Individual Giving at The Kidney Foundation of Canada – Ontario Branch.
+Andrew Donovan is a Certified Fund Raising Executive (CFRE) and current Director, Development at the Lung Association of Ontario.
 His success lies in working with volunteers and staff to match donor interests with the needs of the clients he serves.

 Prior to returning to the charitable sector as a full-time employee, Andrew ran a successful consulting business specializing in fund development, communications and special events management.
 His company boasted a roster of national as well as internationally recognized charities where he played an integral role in helping to formulate both fundraising and communication strategies designed to inform, educate and engage their various audiences.